Lesson 5 of 7 - evolve a high-nurturance family

 What Does the Cycle Mean?

-One meaning is that most (all?) efforts to reduce the main social problems of our Era are inef-fective and waste scarce time, money, and energy because they ignore the underlying two primary problems: epidemic unawareness and psychological (false-self) wounds.
+One meaning is that most (all?) efforts to reduce the main social problems of our Era are ineffective, They waste scarce time, money, and energy because they ignore the underlying two primary problems: epidemic unawareness and psychological wounds.

-A third meaning of this cycle is the unyielding, prevalent costly social problem of addictions and their widespread personal, family, and social effects.
-The proliferation of various 12-step "Anonymous" programs in cities and villages across the world implies how widespread the desire to break compulsive self-medication against relentless inner pain caused by low-nurturance childhood wounding and their effects. .
+A third meaning of this cycle is the widespread social problem of drug dependence and addictions and their many personal, family, and social effects.
+The proliferation of various 12-step "Anonymous" programs in cities and villages across the world implies how widespread the desire to break compulsive self-medication against relentless inner pain caused by early-childhood neglect, abandonment, and abuse ("trauma").

-Perhaps the most compelling meaning is that - until an aware public decides to protect them - millions of vulnerable American (and global?) kids (like yours?) are growing up with preventable psychological wounds which will degrade their health, relationships, and lives until and unless they hit true per-sonal bottom (usually in mid-life) and choose to admit and patiently reduce their wounds.
-By that time, their own kids have often begun to adapt by forming their own personality-wounds, as the cycle inexorably spreads.
+Perhaps the most powerful direct impact of this lethal cycle is that untold millions of vulnerable kids (like yours?) are growing up with preventable psychological wounds which will degrade their health and relationships, and shorten their lives.
+This will happen unless they hit personal bottom (usually in mid-life) and choose to admit and patiently reduce their wounds.
+By that time, their own kids have often begun to form their own wounds, as the cycle inexorably spreads down the generations.

-One final mega-meaning of this cycle is the widely-accepted reality that humans are changing the Earth's ecological balances in ways that are already disrupting global societies and life-species.
-Scientists are increasingly vocal and unified in warning that civilization faces major threats because humans are squandering and polluting our fresh water, land, and atmosphere.
+A final mega-meaning of this cycle is that humans are changing the Earth's ecological balances in ways that are already stressing global life.
+Scientists are increasingly vocal and unified in warning that civilization faces major threats because humans are squandering and polluting our fresh water, land, and air.

-The [wounds + unawareness] cycle promotes personal and social denial, self-gratification, overstim-ulation (distraction), and a self-defeating short-term focus, which combine to promote widespread dis-counting of our imminent ecological threats.
+The [wounds + unawareness] cycle promotes personal and social denial, self-gratification, overstimulation (distraction), and a self-defeating short-term focus These combine to promote widespread discounting of our imminent ecological threats.

 # Reality Check - how many people do you know who are making significant lifestyle changes to reduce the coming severe effects of global warming and pending energy and water shortages?
 Are you?

-These implications are illustrative, not comprehensive.
-The general and specific effects of the grow-ing [wounds + unawareness] cycle in every sector of modern life are beyond summarizing here.
+These cycle-implications are illustrative, not comprehensive.
+The general and specific effects of the growing [wounds + unawareness] cycle in every sector of modern life are beyond summarizing here.
 Pause and notice what you're thinking and feeling now.
 Do you know which of your diligent personality subselves are causing them?

-I can name (a) each of the six common false self wounds, and (b) at least three things they mean (T F ?)
+I can name (a) each of the six common psychological wounds, and (b) at least three things they mean (T F ?)

 I am motivated to assess myself honestly for significant psychological wounds now (T F ?)